Crema

 If there isn’t a layer of golden-brown froth on top, the espresso isn’t really an espresso.
-But did you know that this layer of foam has a name? specially crema.
+But did you know that this layer of foam has a name?
+It is called crema.
 We’ll fill you in on everything.

 The history of crema